 Opportunities for collaboration

-And at the other end of the supply chain, we are encouraging retailers who sell products with the Rainforest Alliance Certified seal to register to our certification program and to make use of added functionalities for traceability and reporting afforded by data streams.
+At the other end of the supply chain, we are encouraging retailers who sell products with the Rainforest Alliance Certified seal to register for our certification program and to make use of added functionalities for traceability and reporting afforded by data streams.
 This data can help them better understand their supply chain and the impact achieved by the certified suppliers they source from.

 Responsible Data Sharing

 Data can be a powerful tool, which is why it must be gathered and shared responsibly.
-We have updated our data sharing policy to create a framework governing the publication and sharing of the data we collect.
+Our data sharing policy provides a framework governing the publication and sharing of the data we collect.
 Our aim is to provide our partners with data and usable insights.
 This will allow us to support continuous improvements and shared accountability across the entire supply chain, to achieve our impact goals, encourage sustainable practices, foster fairness, and improve the lives of farmers, farm workers and forest communities.
-Our new policy outlines our data ethics principles, which include communicating transparently, striving for and promoting data quality, and protecting sensitive data through security and privacy practices.
+Our policy outlines our data ethics principles, which include communicating transparently, striving for and promoting data quality, and protecting sensitive data through security and privacy practices.
 It also sets out expectations we have of our partners to help us further these principles and our broader goals.
 While data sharing has many benefits, there are also risks and limitations to data sharing that must be considered, addressed, and governed.
-This new data sharing policy will help us use the power of data while balancing the related responsibilities and will further our mission to create a more sustainable world.
+This new data sharing policy helps us use the power of data while balancing the related responsibilities and will further our mission to create a more sustainable world.

 This policy is intended for internal use.
 It may be shared with an external partner upon request and on a confidential basis.
 Please reach out to firstname.lastname@example.org for any questions.